zchee/golang-wiki/Modules.md

 * Invoke the `go` command with `GO111MODULE=on` in the command environment.
 * Invoke the binary named `vgo` (if you have installed `vgo` from the subrepository).

-In addition to trying modules-specific workflows:
-* Please consider adding 1.11 to your CI (for example, as illustrated in [this blog post](https://medium.com/@toddkeech/go-modules-and-circleci-c0d6fac0b000) that steps through testing a project in CI using both modules and the traditional GOPATH approach.
-See [this thread](https://groups.google.com/d/msg/golang-dev/ONpj39nviNg/Zn9rPADhCwAJ) for more related discussion).

 ## New Concepts

 These sections provide a high-level introduction to the main new concepts.
-For more details and rationale, please see [the official proposal document](https://golang.org/design/24301-versioned-go), this 40 minute introductory [video by Russ Cox describing the philosophy behind the design](https://www.youtube.com/watch?v=F8nrpe0XWRg&list=PLq2Nv-Sh8EbbIjQgDzapOFeVfv5bGOoPE&index=3&t=0s), or the more detailed initial [vgo blog series](https://research.swtch.com/vgo).
+For more details and rationale, please see [the official proposal document](https://golang.org/design/24301-versioned-go), this 40-minute introductory [video by Russ Cox describing the philosophy behind the design](https://www.youtube.com/watch?v=F8nrpe0XWRg&list=PLq2Nv-Sh8EbbIjQgDzapOFeVfv5bGOoPE&index=3&t=0s), or the more detailed initial [vgo blog series](https://research.swtch.com/vgo).

 ### Modules